 Born in Leeds and a Lincolnshire resident since 1989, Moira studied at De Montfort University and the Open College of the Arts and was awarded a first class honours degree in Creative Arts Buckingham University.
 Her practice straddles the boundary between fine art and craft, exploring ideas through making.

-An artist whose working methods include hand-made felting processes incorporating traditional and contemporary techniques.
+An artist whose working methods include hand-made felting processes incorporating traditional and contemporary techniques, print, paint and stitch work.
 Wool fibres predominate, integrated with plant and cellulose fibres, to create unusual shapes and textures.
 Her work invites interaction and personal confrontation with life and its unexpected pathways.

 She has a reputation for creating striking, fascinating and unusual fibre art, many examples of which are in private collections.
 Combining textile technique with a diverse range of challenging materials, her work is inspired by nature and a desire to push boundaries whilst creating an impact to promote greater understanding of human frailty.

 A member of the Contemporary Crafts Network and Lincolnshire Artists Society she is also a supporter of the National Centre for Craft and Design.
 She is a Friend of the Sam Scorer Gallery, Lincoln and is registered with organisations including the Crafts Council, the International Felt Association and Saatchi Online.